Best Place to Stay in Atlanta: Best Areas & Accommodation

 While you can rent a car to get around Atlanta, I don’t recommend it if it’s your first time driving in a large city.
 The roads and traffic in Atlanta can be overwhelming.

 MARTA is the main public transportation option in Atlanta, with a metro system and bus routes.
-The metros are much more reliable than the buses as they come every 15-20 minutes.
+The metros are much more reliable than the buses that come every 15-20 minutes.

-You can also Uber and Lyft when you want to get to popular tourist destinations or downtown.
-Public parking in Atlanta is expensive so I would recommend taking an Uber anywhere that requires you to park on the street or in a garage.
+You can also take Uber and Lyft when you want to get to popular tourist destinations or downtown.
+Public parking in Atlanta is expensive, so I would recommend taking an Uber anywhere that requires you to park on the street or in a garage.

 When to Visit Atlanta